 Nepro with Carb-Steady

 Abbott Laboratories offer a dialysis-friendly product called Nepro with Carb Steady.
 This boasts the highest level of protein within the Ensure family at 19 grams per 8-ounce bottle.
 It also provides 425 calories and only 250 mg of potassium.
 It is low in phosphorus.
-Carb Steady is described by Abbott as a diabetic-friendly mixture of carbohydrates.
+Carb Steady is described by Abbott as a diabetes-friendly mixture of carbohydrates.
 Remember to discuss diet with a physician before making any changes or introducing new supplements.